claireanna17/sound_classifier/README.md

 ## Project description

-This Sound Classifier project using a web app that allows the user to input an audio clip and outputs the sound's label.
+This Sound Classifier project uses a web app that allows the user to input an audio clip and outputs the sound's label.
-We built the model based off of Kaggle source code and Torchvision model “efficientnet_b0”.
-The training and testing datat is from Zenodo.
-Our model's architecture utilizes CNN.
+We finetuned a CNN model based off of Kaggle source code and Torchvision model “efficientnet_b0”.
+The training and testing data is from Zenodo.

 ## Running the app